entrypoint-lv/DataTableQueryBuilder/README.md

 });
 ```

-In this case the resulting query will look like this:
+With this configuration the resulting query will look like this:

 ```c#
 //IQueryable<UserListData> users = userService.GetAllForUserList();